 The members of the Canadian Council for Refugees, which includes CFSC, believe that Bill C-4 should be withdrawn or defeated at second reading.
-The government should address the problem of human smuggling with a more limited scope and specificity, rather than with legislation that will have such a broad reach in its impact on refugee claimants, non-citizens, and civil liberties.
+The government should address the problem of human smuggling in ways that will have also punish refugees more broadly.